dtaiphotography/portfolio/README.md

 image you uploaded in Step 1.
 (The above code snippet assumes the file format is jpg but you can change the file extension if necessary.)

+To change the category, replace *food* in the above snippet with the desired category.

 ### Step 2.2: Portfolio Modals Section

 Scroll down until you encounter the comment